 Best Rates For Drivers With No Recent Accidents

 Are you a safe driver who hasn’t caused any recent accidents?
-If so, you might qualify for cheap car insurance rates from Geico or State Farm.
+If so, you might qualify for cheap car insurance rates from State Farm.

 In this segment of our study, we examined insurance quotes for males and females age 29 who had a clean accident record.
 Our estimates are based on 50/100/25 liability insurance coverage, which is slightly above the minimum required insurance in Washington, D.C.
 We also added the same amounts in uninsured motorist coverage.

 It’s no secret that teenagers have a higher accident rate than older motorists.
 Insurance carriers are aware of this fact, which is why teen drivers tend to pay more for car insurance.
 Our analysis showed that State Farm and Allstate offer very cheap rates for teens in Washington, D.C.

 If you’re tired of paying out the nose for car insurance after being convicted of DUI, consider getting quotes from one of the providers listed above.
 With estimated monthly premiums of $142, State Farm was identified by our Geeks as the provider with the most affordable car insurance for drivers who have faced DUI charges in Washington, D.C.

 Best Rates For Senior Drivers

 To find the most affordable car insurance for senior drivers in Washington, D.C., our team looked at the rates for a 65 year old who traveled 4,000 miles per year.
 State Farm had the lowest estimated premiums in our analysis at a rate of $91 per month.